Unilever reports on progress against Sustainable Living Plan targets

 HUL has been working for more than a decade in the area of water conservation in locations which face acute water shortage.
 HUL Foundation in Partnership with NGOs as well as with NABARD and state government is engaged in community projects to conserve water.
 Rainwater harvesting and soil conservation projects are currently being implemented in Maharashtra, Tamil Nadu, Karnataka, Gujarat and Madhya Pradesh.
 By 2015, we expect hundred billion litres of water to be harvested, one million people to benefit in 180 + villages in 17 districts across India.
 In most projects 50% rise in crop production is expected.

-Unilever’s performance against its sustainable living plan targets fall into three categories:
+Unilever’s performance against its sustainable living plan targets:

 - Areas where we are making genuinely good progress, such as: